wangp/pushpull/README_oauth2.md

     The result is a Refresh Token and a (temporary) Access Token.
     Note down the refresh token.

- 4. Write a helper script that can generate a base64-encoded OAuth2 string.
+ 4. Write a helper script that prints out an OAuth2 access token on standard output.
 Since access tokens will expire (e.g. every hour), it will be necessary to use the refresh token to generate a new access token every so often:

         python2 oauth2.py \
             --user=<your email> \